sreyaj/base/docs/production.md

 ### Update configuration

-- This steps is to configure the `usr/state.json` file.
+- This step is to configure the `usr/state.json` file.
 The user need not update all the variables here, just a few settings need to be changes.
 These are listed below:

   ```